Log-linear Guardedness and its Implications: Introduction

 A common instantiation of concept erasure is removing a concept (e.g., gender) from a representation (e.g., the last hidden representation of a transformer-based language model) such that it cannot be predicted by a log-linear model.
 Then, one fits a \emph{secondary} log-linear model for a downstream task over the erased representations.
 For example, one may fit a log-linear sentiment analyzer to predict sentiment from gender-erased representations.
 The hope behind such a pipeline is that, because the concept of gender was erased from the representations, the predictions made by the log-linear sentiment analyzer are oblivious to gender.
 Previous work \citep{ravfogel-etal-2020-null, elazar2021amnesic, jacovi2021contrastive, ravfogel2022linear} has implicitly or explicitly relied on this assumption that erasing concepts from representations would also result in a downstream classifier that was oblivious to the target concept.\looseness=-1

 In this paper, we formally analyze the effect concept erasure has on a downstream classifier.
 We start by formalizing concept erasure using \citeposs{xu2020theory} $\mathcal{V}$-information.\footnote{We also consider a definition based on accuracy.} We then spell out the related notion of \defn{guardedness} as the inability to predict a given concept from concept-erased representations using a specific family of classifiers.
 Formally, if $\Vfam$ is the family of distributions realizable by a log-linear model, then we say that the representations are guarded against gender with respect to $\Vfam$.
 The theoretical treatment in our paper specifically focuses on \defn{log-linear guardedness}, which we take to mean the inability of a \emph{log-linear} model to recover the erased concept from the representations.
 We are able to prove that when the downstream classifier is binary valued, such as a binary sentiment classifier, its prediction indeed cannot leak information about the erased concept (\cref{sec:binary}) under certain assumptions.
-On the contrary, in the case of multiclass classification with a log-linear model, we show that predictions \emph{can} potentially leak a substantial amount of information about the removed concept, thereby recovering the guarded information completely.
+On the contrary, in the case of multiclass classification with a log-linear model, we show that predictions \emph{can} potentially leak a substantial amount of information about the erased concept, thereby recovering the guarded information completely.

 The theoretical analysis is supported by experiments on commonly used linear erasure techniques (\cref{sec:experiments}).
 While previous authors (\citealt{goldfarb2021intrinsic}, \citealt{orgad2022gender}, \textit{inter alia}) have empirically studied concept erasure's effect on downstream classifiers, to the best of our knowledge, we are the first to study it theoretically.
 Taken together, these findings suggest that log-linear guardedness may have limitations when it comes to preventing information leakage about concepts and should be assessed with extreme care, even when the downstream classifier is merely a log-linear model.\looseness=-1